 If you want your building certified for wind ratings, the mobile home anchors are your only option; these anchors are used in all certified ground installations.
 With certified structures, the Carport Central installation team will install one anchor every 25’.

-Concrete is a sturdy substance; Carport Central will use anchors that will adhere your structure to this solid surface.
-The installation team will use a masonry drill bit to drill holes in the concrete.
-Unlike working with asphalt, while working with concrete it is better to use concrete expansion anchors.
-While the base rails are in place, the team will mark the location of the center hole and drill about 3”- 4” into the concrete.
-Once the hole is drilled, they will place a concrete expansion anchor inside the hole, tighten the nut, and secure the base rail.
-Additional steps are taken to secure the structure and prevent any movement from high wind or other severe weather.
+If you’re installing on a concrete base, Carport Central uses anchors that are specially made for use with concrete.
+Concrete expansion anchors are highly recommended when working with concrete, as they give the best results.
+When the base rails are in place, the team will mark the location of the center hole and drill about 3”- 4” into the concrete.
+They will then place a concrete expansion anchor inside the hole, tighten the nut, and secure the base rail.
+Additional steps may be taken to secure the structure and prevent any movement during high winds or severe weather.

-If you plan to use asphalt anchors on your freshly poured asphalt slab, be sure to let the Carport Central customer service representatives know.
-The installation team will bring with them asphalt anchors to secure your carport or custom metal building.
-Again, we do not recommend using expansion anchors on asphalt, as the pressure anchors push against the asphalt, and the pressure could cause the asphalt to crack and split.
+Just let one of our Carport Central building specialists know if you are planning to install on an asphalt slab.
+The installation team will bring asphalt anchors with them to secure your carport or custom metal building.
+Again, we don’t recommend using expansion anchors on asphalt; as expansion anchors push against the asphalt, the pressure could cause the asphalt to crack and split.